parthenon-hpc-lab/parthenon/scripts/python/packages/parthenon_performance_app/README.md

 # Parthenon Python Metrics Github Application

-This package is responsible for running the performance metrics of the pathernon project.
+This package is responsible for running the performance metrics of the Parthenon project.

 githubapp.py - contains a generic class for interacting with the github RESTful api